 The arête continuance is Class 5.2 for about 15 feet then Class 4 along a sharpish crest to the highpoint.
 From below the arête appears harder than it is.

-Time up = 40 minutes from the saddle, 30 minutes from the pinnacles.
+= 40 minutes from the saddle, 30 minutes from the pinnacles.

 I blenched on the catwalk on the return and instead downclimbed the arête.
 I continued downclimbing all the way to the rappel tree, which I thought I might use to rappel back to the notch.
 As it was, I decided to downclimb the way I came up (on the southside face and gully).